Kalutu/scatter-plot-visualization/README.md

 - `index.html`: The HTML file that contains the structure and elements of the web page.
 - `style.css`: The CSS file that defines the styles and layout of the web page.
 - `script.js`: The JavaScript file that contains the logic for generating the scatterplot graph using D3.js.

+## Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## Credits

+This project is based on a tutorial or example from the freeCodeCamp project.
+The original code can be found [here](https://github.com/freeCodeCamp/ProjectReferenceData).

+Special thanks to freeCodeCamp for providing educational resources and coding challenges to help developers learn and improve their skills.

+### Resources

+- [D3.js](https://d3js.org/): A powerful JavaScript library for creating data visualizations in the browser.
+- [freeCodeCamp](https://www.freecodecamp.org/): An open-source community that offers a platform for learning web development through hands-on coding projects.